Glyphack/Glyphack/content/blog/huec/index.md

 The color is encoded in [CIE xy](https://en.wikipedia.org/wiki/CIE_1931_color_space) format.

-Philips hue [developer docs](https://developers.meethue.com/develop/application-design-guidance/color-conversion-formulas-rgb-to-xy-and-back/#xy-to-rgb-color) require login!
-So I asked AI to figure out what's this format and how can I get to it from RGB.
+Philips Hue [developer docs](https://developers.meethue.com/develop/application-design-guidance/color-conversion-formulas-rgb-to-xy-and-back/#xy-to-rgb-color) require login!
+So I asked AI to figure out what this format is and how to convert from RGB.

-1. Convert the 8 bit number from R/G/B into a number between 0 and 1
+1. Convert the 8-bit number from R/G/B into a number between 0 and 1
-2. Linearise the numbers based on this forumla `if g > 0.04045 then g / 12.92 else ((g + 0.055) / 1.055) ^ 2.4`
+2. Linearize the numbers based on this formula `if g > 0.04045 then g / 12.92 else ((g + 0.055) / 1.055) ^ 2.4`
 3. Apply matrix transformation, one full matrix example is [here](https://www.image-engineering.de/library/technotes/958-how-to-convert-between-srgb-and-ciexyz).

 You can play around with it in the box below:

 {{< hue/xy-convertor >}}

-Now that we know the payload format we can use this code to send the packet to lamp:

-When you run the app in interactive mode with `huec interactive` it will open up a browser page and runs a server.
+When you run the app in interactive mode with `huec interactive`, it will open up a browser page and run a server.
-The browser displays a color picker and calculates the payload for the color based on explanations above.
+The browser displays a color picker and calculates the payload for the color based on the explanations above.
 The server accepts the payload and sends it to the light using Bleak.

+The `set_color` function below sends the packet to the lamp:
 ```py
 async def set_color(self, data: bytes) -> None:
     COLOR_UUID = "932c32bd-0007-47a2-835a-a8d455b859dd"